Imagine Lakers legend Kobe Bryant selling season tickets for the Los Angeles Clippers.

 In an interview with Bloomberg, Ballmer acknowledged the elephant in the room.
 “Do I bleed Microsoft?
 Of course I bleed Microsoft.
 But Amazon has done a nice job,” he said.

 AWS enjoys a big lead in the market for cloud computing services but Microsoft has emerged as a strong second-place player over the last few years as the overall market continues to grow by large margins.
 Ballmer is still one of the largest shareholder in Microsoft, of course, so the decision-making process must have been a little weird for him.
-During his tenure as CEO, Microsoft created Azure and began shifting Office customers over to the Office 365 software-as-a-service.[Editor’s Note: GeekWire is working with Steve Ballmer and his USAFacts initiative on a new podcast called Numbers Geek.]
+During his tenure as CEO, Microsoft created Azure and began shifting Office customers over to the Office 365 software-as-a-service.[Editor’s Note: GeekWire partnered with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]